 Want to engage in classroom dialogue from the convenience of your home or office?

-“Lunchtime Learning” is a 1-hour webinar series that features Holy Cross faculty members discussing their area of expertise and research.
-Faculty speak for 40-45 minutes and then take questions from listeners via GoToWebinar for 15-20 minutes.
+“Lunchtime Learning” is a 1-hour webinar series that features Holy Cross faculty and staff discussing their area of expertise and research.
+Faculty and staff speak for 40-45 minutes and then take questions from listeners via GoToWebinar for 15-20 minutes.

 View archived recordings from past webinars